alttch/bma-info/eva4/quickstart.rst

           # pull both Modbus units every 200ms
           pull_interval: 0.2
           # action mapping: when there is an action on unit:room1/fan called,
-          # set C0 at Modbus unit 1 to the requested status, the value register
+          # set C0 at Modbus unit 1 to the requested value
-          # is ignored
           #
-          # if the action is completed, the item unit:room1/fan gets its new status during
+          # if the action is completed, the item unit:room1/fan gets its new value during
           # the next pull cycle
           action_map:
             unit:room1/fan:
-              status:
               reg: c0
               unit: 1
           # queue size for unit actions
           action_queue_size: 32
           # verify (read back) the Modbus register after it was modified during the action